Approximate Bayesian inference of directed acyclic graphs in biology with flexible priors on edge states: Examples of Theorem 1

 and

 The transition probability of moving back to the current graph is

-The term $\frac{1}{5} \frac{1}{3} + \Big( \frac{1}{5} \Big)^2$ in equations \ref{eq:cToP} and \ref{eq:pToC} cancels out when calculating the acceptance probability, $\alpha$, and we are left with the probability of moving between the states that differ between the current graph (Fig \ref{fig:example1}a) and the proposed graph (Fig \ref{fig:example1}c).
+The term $\frac{1}{5} \frac{1}{3} + \Big( \frac{1}{5} \Big)^2$ in Equations (\ref{eq:cToP}) and (\ref{eq:pToC}) cancels out when calculating the acceptance probability, $\alpha$, and we are left with the probability of moving between the states that differ between the current graph (Figure \ref{fig:example1}a) and the proposed graph (Figure \ref{fig:example1}c).
 More generally, we can apply the same procedure to traverse the paths between any two graphs.